Taco Rico logo

 Is a Taco Rico franchise worth the investment?

 The value of a Taco Rico franchise investment depends on factors such as location, operator experience, and market demand.
-The initial investment ranges from $154,800 to $340,800.
+The initial investment ranges from $249,000 to $372,500.
+Taco Rico disclosed average gross sales of $1,286,552 in 2026.
 Franchise investments carry inherent risk, and prospective buyers should conduct thorough due diligence before committing capital.

 How long does it take to break even with a Taco Rico franchise?